tencent cloud

 return Color.RED; }

-Developers can also customise the authorisation UI style by using the following method.
+Developers can also customize the authorization UI style using the following method.

-The parameter Context represents the context of the mini program process;
+The parameter Context indicates the context of the mini program process.

-The parameter MiniAuthInfo contains the authorisation information requested by the current mini program, see MiniAuthInfo for details;
+The parameter MiniAuthInfo contains the authorization information requested by the current mini program, see MiniAuthInfo for details.

 The parameter IAuthView is used to set the custom popup view.